 July 2nd, in response to media requests for high resolution photographs, the community gathered in front of The Vault for a group photo to promote Valley City and Valley City family owned eateries.

-Over the next month David gives about 10 interviews a day.
+David starts receiving calls from fans from around the world and over the next month David gives about 10 interviews a day.

 August – The Associated Press runs an article on The Vault that is circulated worldwide.

 August – USA Today prints a story on The Vault.